- About Us

 The Stop achieves its mission by combining respectful, emergency food delivery with a variety of community-building programs.

 Every year, we gather qualitative and quantitative information on our programs to assess their impact.
-Data collected includes information on how many people were served, how much food was distributed, how many volunteers and volunteer hours were involved etc.
+Data collected includes information on how many people were served, how much food was distributed, and how many volunteers and volunteer hours were involved.

 In addition to statistical information, we also conduct an annual survey of our program participants for their views on program effectiveness, and general feedback about The Stop.
-Last year, for example, 51% of our participants indicated that coming to The Stop had a positive impact on their health, and 61% said they’d learned something at The Stop.
+Learn more by reading the results of our 2013 Annual Program Survey.

-The key difference between The Stop and a regular foodbank is our approach to the issue of food insecurity.
-We know that although food banks do provide a temporary solution to hunger, they do nothing to address the underlying issues that lead to hunger, poverty and social isolation.
+The key difference between The Stop and a regular food bank is our approach to the issue of food insecurity.
+We know that, although they do provide a temporary solution to hunger, food banks do nothing to address the underlying issues that lead to hunger: poverty and social isolation.

-We serve low-income, homeless or marginally housed and socially isolated community members who live between Bloor Street (south), St. Clair Avenue (north), Dovercourt Road (east) and Runnymede Road (west).
-Our population is diverse – our program participants come from 32 countries and speak 16 languages.
+We serve low-income, homeless or marginally-housed, and socially-isolated community members who live between Bloor Street (south), St. Clair Avenue (north), Dovercourt Road (east), and Runnymede Road (west).
+Our population is diverse – our program participants come from over 30 countries and speak over a dozen languages.

 These different groups are brought together by a lack of adequate income with which to purchase nutritious food that ensures good health.
-For example, the median after-rent income per person per day for our community members is $5.80 and 66% of our participants report that they have no money left for food or any other expense after they have paid rent.
+For example, the majority of our participants report that they have no money left for food - or many other expenses - after they have paid rent.
 The Stop is a critical resource for many of the most vulnerable people in our community.

 The Stop's Programs

 Our Bake Ovens & Markets bring neighbours together around fresh, healthy food.
-The Good Food Market at The Stop features affordable, local food and free pizza-baking session at an outdoor wood-fired oven.
-The Green Barn will host a year round Farmers’ Market and community bake oven.
+The Good Food Market at The Stop features affordable, local food - and (in the warmer months) a free pizza-baking session at an outdoor wood-fired oven.
+The Green Barn also hosts our popular, year-round Farmers’ Market and a community bake oven.

-Healthy Beginnings and Family Support is a pre-and post-natal nutrition and support program for pregnant women living on low incomes.
+Healthy Beginnings and Family Support is a pre-and post-natal nutrition and support program for pregnant women and new mothers living on low incomes.

 Our Sustainable Food Systems Education program teaches children from local schools where their food comes from with hands-on cooking and growing activities matched to the Ontario school curriculum.

-Urban Agriculture is the practice of gardening & growing crops within a city.
-Our Urban Agriculture program produces 4,000 lbs of healthy, sustainably-produced fresh food which is distributed through The Stop’s food bank, meal programs and community kitchens—as well as to the volunteers who grow the food.
+Urban Agriculture is the practice of gardening and growing crops within a city.
+Our Urban Agriculture program produces more than 4,000 lbs of healthy, sustainably-produced, fresh food that is distributed through The Stop’s food bank, meal programs, and community kitchens — as well as to the volunteers who grow the food.

 Our primary garden site is an 8,000 square foot organic vegetable and native wildflower garden in Earlscourt Park.
 The garden is tended mainly by volunteers under the supervision of seasonal staff.

-There are currently five community kitchens at The Stop: Meals Made Easy (our flagship program), a Spanish cooking group, Kids in the Kitchen, a Healthy Beginnings kitchen for pregnant women and new mothers, and our newest kitchen for teenage girls.
-Participants share in the preparation of the food, with the assistance of a facilitator, which they then share together and plan the next week’s recipes.
+There are several community kitchens at The Stop.
+Participants share in the preparation of the food, with the assistance of a facilitator, which they share together before planning the next week’s recipes.

-In addition, the food produced and consumed in community kitchens is healthy and delicious, and in a number of cases, it is the most substantial source of nutrition that participants receive in 1-2 days.
+In addition, the food produced and consumed in community kitchens is healthy and delicious, and in a number of cases, it is one of the most substantial source of nutrition that participants receive during the week.
 The food skills education component of the program allows the learning to be more dynamic and meaningful, as participants use the information from programming to enhance their everyday lives.

 The Stop is unique in that our Food Bank is just one of many of our food access programs.

-The Stop’s Drop-in Program provides a safe place where community members have access to nutritious meals, social interaction and connections to social services and community resources.
-Most of our participants struggle with poverty, isolation, mental or physical illness and/or issues related to settling in Canada.
-Virtually all Drop-in participants are homeless, under-housed or at risk of losing their housing because they spend more than fifty percent of their household income on rent.
+The Stop’s Drop-In program provides a safe place where community members have access to nutritious meals, social interaction, and connections to social services and community resources.
+Most of our participants struggle with poverty, isolation, mental or physical illness, and/or issues related to settling in Canada.
+Virtually all Drop-In participants are homeless, under-housed or at risk of losing their housing because they spend more than 50% of their household income on rent.

 The program provides a welcoming environment for women and their children and encourages women to meet one another and form new friendships.
 The program runs weekly and functions as a drop in, allowing women to choose when they want to come and for how long.

-The Civic Engagement Project supports and encourages community members to speak out about and work together on the issues that affect their lives, like hunger, poverty and inadequate income in the community.
+The Civic Engagement program supports and encourages community members to speak out about, and work together on, the issues that affect their lives - such as hunger, poverty, and inadequate income - in the community.

-The Civic Engagement Project has been involved in activities such as:
+The Civic Engagement program has been involved in many activities, including:

-- organizing an all candidates’ meeting during the recent Provincial election
+- organizing an all-candidates’ meeting during the provincial election

 The Stop’s Governance and Organization

-Volunteers play a vital role in helping us deliver our pioneering anti-hunger programmes.
-Depending on availability and interest, volunteers perform a variety of tasks from sorting food, working in the kitchen, sorting mail, etc.
+Volunteers play a vital role in helping us deliver our pioneering anti-poverty and anti-hunger programs.
+Depending on availability and interest, volunteers perform a variety of tasks, from sorting food, working in the kitchen, sorting mail, supporting events...and more!
+Learn more about volunteer opportunities at The Stop.